suryamangena/testing-interview-questions/mabl.md

 ## Mabl
-Mabl is an intelligent tool.
+mabl is the leading intelligent test automation platform built for Agile teams.
+It is the only SaaS solution that tightly integrates automated end-to-end testing into the entire development lifecycle.
+With mabl creating, executing, and maintaining reliable tests has never been easier, allowing software teams to increase test coverage, speed up development and improve application quality.

 Mabl addresses testing pain points speed, coverage and reliability.
 1) Low Code.
 Easily create, run, and manage automated browser, API, and mobile web tests.
 2) In-Depth Results.
 Gain visibility with comprehensive test results that streamline issue resolution.
 3) API Testing. ...